mithunshanbhag/mithunshanbhag.github.io/_posts/2019-02-18-not-moving-web-apis-to-azure-functions.md

 Currently, the "recommended" approach is to [use statics to cache these dependency objects](https://docs.microsoft.com/en-us/azure/azure-functions/manage-connections), but what we really want is a mechanism for creating & passing around ephemeral/transient depedencies.

-### 4. Lack of middleware
+### 4. Lack of a middleware mechanism

-Would have been really nice to have a lightweight middleware (say) to process JWT tokens across all http-triggered functions in a function app.
+Would have been really nice to have a lightweight middleware (say) to [process JWT tokens](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.authentication.jwtbearer?view=aspnetcore-2.2) across all http-triggered functions in a function app.
 Instead we now have to explicitly invoke helper methods from each http-triggered function.

-### 5. Model binding behavior
+### 5. POCO model binding

+_Edit: I stand corrected.
+Looks like binding to POCOs is indeed supported [as shown in this example](https://github.com/Azure-Samples/functions-dotnet-codercards/blob/master/CoderCards/CardGenerator.cs#L47).
+More details [here](https://github.com/Azure/Azure-Functions/issues/397) and [here](https://github.com/Azure/Azure-Functions/issues/401)._

+~~Azure functions do not support POCOs during request/response model binding.
+All types must be serialized to one of the following: `string`, `binary` or `stream`.
+You can choose to author a [custom binding](https://github.com/Azure/azure-webjobs-sdk/wiki/Creating-custom-input-and-output-bindings) as a workaround for this issue (which again is tedious).~~

-So for the forseeable future, we'll be sticking with asp.net core + azure web apps to host our web APIs.
+For the forseeable future, we'll be sticking with asp.net core + azure web apps to host our web APIs.
 But really hoping the azure functions team addresses these above-mentioned issues, so we can go 'truly' serverless.

 Comments?
 Suggestions?
 Thoughts?
 Would love to hear from you, [send me a tweet]({{site.author.twitter}}).